$\tau$-invariants for knots in rational homology spheres

 \section{Abstract}

-Ozsv\'ath and Szab\'o used the knot filtration on $\widehat{CF}(S^3)$ to define the $\tau$-invariant for knots in $S^3$.
-In this article we generalize their construction and define a collection of invariants $\{\tau_\mathfrak{s}(Y,K)\}_{\mathfrak{s}\in\S(Y)}$ for rationally null-homologous knots in rational homology spheres.
-We also show that these invariants can be used to obtain a lower bound on the genus of a surface with boundary $K$ properly embedded in a negative definite 4-manifold with boundary $Y$.
+Ozsv\'ath and Szab\'o used the knot filtration on $\widehat{CF}(S^3)$ to define the $\tau$-invariant for knots in the 3-sphere.
+In this article, we generalize their construction and define a collection of $\tau$-invariants associated to a knot $K$ in a rational homology sphere $Y$.
+We then show that some of these invariants provide lower bounds for the genus of a surface with boundary $K$ properly embedded in a negative definite 4-manifold with boundary $Y$.